BARKER LAB

 Picture

-An ABOR funded grant with our sister Arizona institutions ASU and UA will allow us to monitor Cocci in soil over a 3 year period, including data from soil, air and patients!
+An ABOR funded grant with our sister Arizona institutions ASU and UA will allow us to monitor Coccidioides in soil over a 3 year period, including data from soil, air and patients.

 Picture